Nonverbal communication: Gestures

 Gestures vary widely across cultures in how they are used and what they mean.
 A common example is pointing.
 In the United States, pointing is the gesture of a finger or hand to indicate or "come here please" when beckoning a dog.
 But pointing with one finger is also considered to be rude by some cultures.
 Those from Asian cultures typically use their entire hand to point to something.
-Other examples include, sticking your tongue out.
+Other examples include, sticking one's tongue out.
 In Western countries, it can be seen as mockery, but in Polynesia it serves as a greeting and a sign of reverence.
 Clapping is a North American way of applauding, but in Spain is used to summon a waiter at a restaurant.
 Differences in nodding and shaking the head to indicate agreement and disagreement also exist.
 Northern Europeans nodding their heads up and down to say "yes", and shaking their head from side to side to say "no".
-But the Greeks have for at least three thousand years used the upward nod for disagreement and the downward nod for agreement."
+But the Greeks have for at least three thousand years used the upward nod for disagreement and the downward nod for agreement.
 There are many ways of waving goodbye: Americans face the palm outward and move the hand side to side, Italians face the palm inward and move the fingers facing the other person, French and Germans face the hand horizontal and move the fingers toward the person leaving.
-Also, it is important to note that gestures are used in more informal settings and more often by children.
+Gestures are used in more informal settings and more often by children.
 People in the United States commonly use the "OK" hand gesture to give permission and allow an action.
 In Japan, however, the same sign means "money".
 It refers to "zero" or "nothing" in several cultures besides these two (Argentina, Belgium, French and the Portuguese).
 To Eastern European cultures that same "OK" sign is considered a vulgar swearing gesture.
+In certain Commonwealth cultures, the index and middle fingers only extended with the palm pointing outwards can be an insulting gesture, while in others it simply means the number "two" or the "V for Victory" sign, while the same sign with the palm pointing inwards means "peace" in some cultures.